KoushikGrandhi/opencv_extra/README.md

 ### OpenCV: Open Source Computer Vision Library

-This repository contains extra data for the OpenCV library.
+This forked repository contains extra data for the OpenCV library such as Pre trained DNN models popularly used in CV.

 #### Resources
 * Homepage: http://opencv.org